DerploidEntertainment/UnityUtil/README.md

 ### Updating

-To keep this package updated, you'll just have to check this repo every now and then.
+You can update this package from Unity's Package Manager window, even when it is imported as a git repo.
+Doing so will update the commit from which changes are imported.
-As the API stabilizes, I will move this package to [OpenUPM](https://openupm.com/) so that the Package Manager window will display available updates more obviously.
+As the API stabilizes, I will move this package to [OpenUPM](https://openupm.com/) and add a changelog to make its versioning more clear.

 There are also some things to note when updating the following dependencies: